lucasgerrits/BombFX2/README.md

 ## Interfaces With

-* [Streamer.bot](https://www.streamer.bot/) - for Windows Speech Recognition and VoiceMod
+* [Streamer.bot](https://www.streamer.bot/) - for Windows Speech Recognition and VoiceMod.
+* [Heat](https://heat.j38.net/) - a Twitch Extension that allows for user engagement through clicking directly on the video.

 ## Built With